benlawraus/pyDALAnvilWorks/README.rst

 `_anvil_designer.py` will be referencing other dummy classes and functions in `_anvil_designer/componentsUI/`.
 If you want to flesh them out a bit, you can do that there.
 Otherwise, most likely functions will have a `def function(*args):pass` format.

+`_anvil_designer/componentsUI/` is basically the `anvil API docs <https://anvil.works/docs/api>`_ turned into python code.
+All the methods and functions in the api are in this directory.
+If your IDE is not auto-completing for a method, it probably is because an entry needs to be made in `anvil/__init__.py` to point to that method in `_anvil_designer/componentsUI`.
+PyCharm is smart enough to find it.

 How to use it?
 ---------------